Dolphin Action and Protection Group: Publicity

-DAPG hit headlines in May 2009 when a decision by a group of whales to strand themselves on the beach at Kommetjie made news on CNN and BBC.
+DAPG hit headlines in May 2009 when a decision by a pod of whales to strand themselves on the beach at Kommetjie made news on CNN and BBC.
 DAPG immediately got into action and started calling up its trained volunteers to go to assist.
 Nan Rice, head of the Dolphin Action and Protection group said "mass strandings are extremely stressful for whales and to save stranding whales is an extremely difficult task".

 DAPG had an important function in making South Africa the first country in the world to protect the great white shark in 1991.
 Key persons involved in making the protection possible were Nan Rice (DAPG), Leonard Compagno (University of Cape Town) and Theo Ferreira (former white shark fisherman).